ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop4.md

 By grouping related issues under a milestone, teams can visualize progress toward these broader objectives.
 As issues are resolved and closed, the milestone’s completion percentage increases, providing a clear overview of how close the team is to reaching its goal.
 This structure helps research teams prioritize work, delegate responsibilities, and maintain transparency, ensuring that everyone stays aligned and project deadlines are met efficiently.

+> ## Organize Tasks with Milestones and Issues
+>
+> 1. In your "BirdCount" repository, click the **Issues** tab.
+> 2. Click on **Milestones** (usually near the top right), then select **New milestone**.
+> 3. Name the milestone `Project Initiation` and add a short description, such as "Initial setup tasks to get the project started."
+> 4. (Optional) Set a due date for the milestone.
+> 5. Click **Create milestone**.
+> 6. Go back to your issues, and add our first issue to this milestone.
+> 7. Create a new issue titled `Define Project Structure`.
+> 8. In the issue description, outline what needs to be done (e.g., "Document planned file/folder structure").
+> 9. Assign this issue to the `Project Initiation` milestone.
+> 10. Repeat steps 7–9 to add a few more issues, such as:
+>     - `Identify contributors`
+>     - `Draft project timeline`
+>     - `Determine data storage formats`
+>
+> Your milestone now tracks all these foundational tasks, helping you monitor progress as you move the project forward.
+>
+{: .challenge}